OpenEvalProject/evals/manuscripts/elife-83789/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/00py81415 Department of Biomedical Engineering and the Center for Quantitative Biodesign, Duke University Durham United States
+1. Department of Biomedical Engineering and the Center for Quantitative Biodesign, Duke University Durham United States ([ROR:00py81415](https://ror.org/00py81415))

 † Corresponding author

 ## Abstract

-A network of open channels allows cells and molecular cargo to travel from the center to the periphery of lab-grown colonies of Pseudomonas aeruginosa , helping to eradicate competing species.
+A network of open channels allows cells and molecular cargo to travel from the center to the periphery of lab-grown colonies of Pseudomonas aeruginosa, helping to eradicate competing species.